Unveiling Cómpeta's Summer Feria

 If, you like a party atmosphere then come along and you’ll be swept up in the excitement and embraced by the locals.
 But another tip, don’t try and do everything.
 Select the bits you want to see and make time for a siesta to recharge your batteries in between.
 If you don’t, by the Sunday you will be exhausted and not enjoy the main celebration.

 Another great celebration in Cómpeta is Noche del Vino (Night of the Wine).
 It’s a day long celebration and worth considering if you feel you will be overwhelmed by Feria.
+For a week long celebration, immersed in tradition we recommend Semana Santa.

 Where to stay in Cómpeta?